farhan1101/DataScience-ML-Related-Tasks-or-Projects/README.md

 # Data Science & ML Related Tasks
-All the assignments of Data-Science and; Machine-Learning (AI_Quest ML-Batch-12) are placed here
+All the projects related to Data Science and Machine Learning are present under this repository.